ngtridung97/Sql/Retention/README.md

 In this case, we need to know some insights such as what ratio of our customers who are retained in any given month, how many are returning, or how many are new.

-To solve the problem, we would like to improve our view a bit to identify the time lapse between each visit.
-Hence, for each person and each month, we could detect when the next visit is.
+To solve the problem, we would like to improve our view a bit to identify the time lapse between each transaction.
+Hence, for each person and each month, we could detect when the next transaction is.

 **Create a table where each customer’s transaction is logged by month**
 ```sql